BioRRW/DRAM2/docs/science/database.rst

 DRAM2 has a wide variety of database for gene annotation.
 A majority of these databases are described below.

+*Some of the databases listed here are in-house databases created by people in the Wrighton Lab and will not be documented here upon release*

 A list of DRAM2 databases and database sets can be found within the help menus:

 .. code-block:: bash::